h5py/h5py/docs/source/low.rst

 -------------------

 No matter how complete, a library full of C functions is not very fun to use.
-Additionally, since HDF5 identifiers are natively handled as integers, their lifespan must be manually tracked by the library user.
+Additionally, since HDF5 identifiers are natively expressed as integers, their lifespan must be manually tracked by the library user.
 This quickly becomes impossible for applications of even a moderate size; errors will lead to resource leaks or (in the worst case) accidentally invalidating identifiers.